claire-wong/ISBM-2.0-Client-SDK/README.md

 #### Channels:

 A channel is a logical conduit which messages flow between different devices or systems within a cluster.
 It serves as a means of organizing and directing the transmission of messages, providing a structured communication conduit for exchanging information.
-Channels help to categorize messages and ensure that they reach their intended recipients efficiently.
+Channels help to categorize messages and ensure that they reach their intended consumers efficiently.
 In messaging systems, channels play a crucial role in facilitating communication, enabling devices and systems to interact and share data seamlessly across distributed environments while maintaining scalability and flexibility in message routing and delivery.

 #### Topics:

 A topic within the channel represents a distinct subject or category of messages that are published and subscribed to by devices or systems within a cluster.
 It serves as a container for related messages, organizing them based on common themes or events.
-Topics enable subscribers to express interest in specific types of messages and selectively consume relevant information.
+Topics enable consumers to express interest in specific types of messages and selectively consume relevant information.
 Messages published to a topic are broadcasted to all subscribers interested in that topic, facilitating asynchronous communication and event-driven interactions

 #### ISBM Publication-Subscription Message Flow Diagram